Audience: Advanced beginner / intermediate (requires basic knowledge of scipp.DataArray)

 2.3 Correct for Detector Efficiency#

 In this tutorial, we assume that the instrument consists of a 3x3 grid of detectors which each record x-rays from distinct directions.
-(The reality is more complicated, of course.
-See the wiki for more information.)
+(The reality is more complicated, of course.)
 Furthermore, the tutorial data has been manipulated to simulate different efficiencies of the individual detectors.

 The efficiency is available in the input data group: